-EAST HARTFORD, Conn., July 8, 2014 – United Technologies Research Center (UTRC), the research and innovation arm of United Technologies Corp.
-(NYSE: UTX), has presented a $250,000 gift to the University of Pennsylvania (Penn) Engineering School to establish a five-year fellowship in power electronics within the College of Engineering.
+BLACKSBURG, Virginia - United Technologies Research Center (UTRC), the research and innovation arm of United Technologies Corp.
+(NYSE: UTX), today announced a $250,000 gift to Virginia Tech to establish a five-year fellowship in power electronics within the College of Engineering.

 Autonomy in Flight